kimtore/visp/doc/commands.md

   The named list must be known by Visp.
 Known lists are either contained within the window list, or referred to by a list of Spotify playlists.

+* `select duplicates`

+  Select extra copies of all tracks found in the current list.

 ## Controlling playback